 While Pell Grants don’t usually have to be repaid, there are some exceptions.

-Pell Grants are issued with the understanding that you’ll be attending school on a part-time or full-time basis.
+Pell Grants are issued with the understanding that you’ll be attending school part-time or full-time.
 If you change your student status, drop out, or take a semester off from school, you may not be able to keep your Pell Grant.
 Your college may ask you to return the Pell Grant in full.

 3. What Can I Spend My Pell Grant Refund On?